MauiJerry/GameShowButtons/README.md

 (ok maybe all are not Adafruit NeoPixel, but they are compatible.
 The above linked rgbww singles are smaller than the Adafruit Flora pixels and fit inside buttons better)

+A raw photo gallery of project in process is at https://photos.app.goo.gl/xcB1iYuDJkAJ8V432

 Wiring is a bitch.